gothill/pyradix/README.rst

 **pyradix** is a Python package for interfacing with the Radix DLT network.
-It provides a feature complete wrapper for Radix's JSON-RPC API.
+It provides a complete wrapper for Radix's JSON-RPC API and a CLI tool.

 Installation
 ==========